Execution modes

 Worker process

-└── Sagewai Agent
+└── Sagewai agent

-│ re-resolves at sandbox-start time (drift detection)
+│ re-resolves at sandbox-start time so revoked keys don't leak

 └── tools read os.environ for creds